OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 9. Select **Confirm** confirm button to complete setup

 💡We need to include the Authorization header so the edge function can verify the request.
 Without this header, anyone would be able to call our endpoint.

+## 🚀 Launch Companion App

+The [companion app](https://github.com/onesignaldevelopers/onesignal-supabase-sample-integration-app) can be built from source to run alongside this Supabase project.

 ## How to the Test